JNCC support for R6 has ceased. However the Consortium has received sufficient

 to adapt to meet changing requirements.

-Recorder 6 can be installed and run under Windows XP and all subsequent versions.
+Recorder 6 can be installed and run under Windows 7 and all MS operating systems.

 It will install and run on Windows 10.
 The latest installation version is 6.26.2.